queilawithaQ/documentation/_general/projects/build_trigger.md

 ## Skipping builds on the same branch

-The auto-supercede feature can automatically skip builds in the queue when a newer build on the same branch comes in.
+The auto-supersede feature can automatically skip builds in the queue when a newer build on the same branch comes in.
 By running a build based upon the latest commit, you can streamline the builds and save time.
 If a code change commit contains an error and a subsequent commit corrects that error, this feature can skip the build with the error and run the fixed, latest build.

-The auto-supercede feature adds a new state, _skipped_, to the build list.
+The auto-supersede feature adds a new state, _skipped_, to the build list.

 The following example shows how builds are skipped.
 First, you have a build that is running and another build that is queued.